SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

       The decision process is well described as well.
 The project's roadmap is available in the [roadmap](https://github.com/goharbor/harbor/blob/main/ROADMAP.md) document
   - Maturity is on the CNCF [graduation](https://www.cncf.io/projects/harbor/) level.
-    CNCF graduated project is considered stable, widely adopted and production-ready
+    CNCF graduated projects are considered to be stable, widely adopted and production-ready
   - Security
     - The security disclosure and response policy is well described in the project's [security](https://github.com/goharbor/harbor/blob/main/SECURITY.md) document